RastonLab/Virtual-FTIR-Functions/README.md

   - Contains functions used in all other files.
 Designed so edits only need to be made to one file for main functionality updates and changes.

+- `wsgi.py`

+  - This file is used for deployment by Gunicorn and Nginx on the server.

 ## scripts

 - `download_hitran.py`